-Well, your resume is your primary marketing tool.
+It's easy.
+Your resume is your primary marketing tool.
 It is mandatory in today’s job market.
-Your resume should be a concise, eye-catching, truthful presentation of your best accomplishments, strengths, work history, skills, and education.
+Your resume must be a concise, eye-catching, truthful presentation of YOU.
+This includes your highest accomplishments, best strengths, work history, skills, and education.

-A powerful resume will distinguish you from other applicants and prove that you are the best choice for the job position.
+A powerful resume will distinguish you from other applicants and prove that you are the best choice (of all applicants) for the job position.
 You must convince the reader that you deserve an interview by having a standout resume.

 While your resume’s primary job is to get you an interview, it will also guide the interviewer.
-Make sure your resume is tailored to the position and to the company in which you are applying.
+Make sure your resume is tailored to the position you are applying to, as well as company's objectives.

-Your resume defines who you are and how you want to be perceived.
+Your resume and cover letter define who you are and how you want to be perceived.

-Right off the bat, make sure you have a great resume design.
+Right off the star, make sure you have a great resume design.
 Your resume must be professional, eye-catching, unique and easy to read.
-Need some ideas?
-Our resume templates will get you noticed.
-Check them out here.

 Next, you will need to fill out each resume sections.
 Here are the most important sections of your resume:

-Let’s break your resume down into each section.
+Let’s break your resume down into each resume section:

 Your name should be clear & stand out.
 Make sure your font is legible.
 Stay away from fancy fonts that might be harder to read.